AlliVaughn/etl/README.md

 ## Transformation:  What Transformations?
 ### KVUE:
 * Scrape Monthly Allergy Calendar data as PDFs
+* Save each calendar as HTML
-* save each to html
+* Read each HTML file to get date and allergens
-* Saved to csv
 * Transformed & cleaned in Pandas
+    * Second dataframe of each allergen found by day created
-* output to csv
+* Output to csv

 ### Open Weather Data:
 * Pull csv ATX data for 2019